jakecastelli/nvim/README.md

 ## For NeoVim:
 1. Clone the repo under your `~/.config/` folder
-2. open vim and then type `:PlugInstall`
+2. open neovim and then type `:PlugInstall`

 <hr>